xames3/learn/README.rst

 L.E.A.R.N
 =========

-Learning the Essence of AI, Research, and Notations, read more `here <https://learn.mes3.dev/>`_.
+Learning the Essence of AI, Research and Notations, read more `here <https://learn.mes3.dev/>`_.

 Contents
 ########